rsk27/rsk27/README.md

 # Hi there, I'm Raghav S kumar 👋

 Welcome to my GitHub profile!
-I'm passionate about Robotics,Space Applications,Machine Learning, AI, and Deep Learning.
-Here you'll find some of my projects and contributions in these areas.
+I'm a passionate mechanical engineer with interests in robotics, space applications, machine learning, AI, and deep learning.
+Here you can find some of my projects and contributions in these areas.
 Feel free to explore and connect.

 ## 🌱 I'm Currently Learning
 - Computer Vision Application in Robotics Domain